Cornerstone University

+romantic relationships between members of the same gender breach this commitment and are not permitted" As of 2020, Cornerstone had an enrollment of 1,998 students, including professional and graduate studies and both seminaries.

 The university is accredited by the Higher Learning Commission, the Association of Theological Schools in the United States and Canada, and the National Association of Schools of Music.
 Cornerstone's social work program is accredited by the Council on Social Work Education.

 History

 Cornerstone was founded in 1941 as the Baptist Bible Institute by the General Association of Regular Baptist Churches as an evening school.
-The first class graduated in 1944 and the first degree was conferred in 1947.
-It was accredited in 1963 as a four-year degree-granting college and renamed the Grand Rapids Baptist Bible College and Seminary.
+The first class graduated in 1944, and the first degree was conferred in 1947.
+It was accredited in 1963 as a four-year degree-granting college and renamed Grand Rapids Baptist Bible College and Seminary.
 WCSG began broadcasting in June 1973 with an easy listening and fine arts format.
 In 1993, it absorbed the Grand Rapids School of Bible and Music.

 On July 1, 1999, following approval by the State of Michigan, Cornerstone College and Grand Rapids Baptist Seminary became Cornerstone University.
 In June 2003, the graduate theological school became Grand Rapids Theological Seminary.

-In the 1990s and early 2000s Cornerstone University expanded and transformed, changing its name, becoming a university, increasing enrollment, adding facilities and improving the campus, introducing an adult program including the MBA and a leadership development experience, adding an Honors Program and "Civitas" Core Curriculum, changing its mascot, colors, and logo.
+In the 1990s and early 2000s, Cornerstone University expanded and transformed, changing its name, becoming a university, increasing enrollment, adding facilities and improving the campus, introducing an adult program, including the MBA and a leadership development experience, adding an Honors Program and "Civitas" Core Curriculum, changing its mascot, colors, and logo.